ikraamg/TIC-TAC-TOE/README.md

 ### Prerequisites

-- Ruby installed on local machine
+- Ruby installed on local machine: Please go to this [link](https://www.theodinproject.com/courses/web-development-101/lessons/installing-ruby) if you need to install ruby

 ### Usage